yinwang0/pysonar2/README.md

 All serious static analysis tools require a lot of memory to run.
 PySonar2 doesn't need much memory to do analysis.
 1GB is probably enough for analyzing a medium sized project such as the standard library or Django.
-But for generating the HTML files, you may need a lot of memory (~4GB for Python 2.5 standard lib).
+But for generating the HTML files, you may need quite some memory (~2.5GB for Python 2.7 standard lib).
 This is due to the highlighting code I added to the demo not using sophisticated ways of doing it.
 The situation may change soon.